larrysingleton007/svelte_tee_time/README.md

 pnpm run dev -- --open
 ```

+The app will be available at `http://localhost:5173`.

 ### Building

-To create a production version:
+Create a production build:

 ```sh
 pnpm run build
 ```

-Preview the production build:
+Preview the production build locally:

 ```sh
 pnpm run preview